 - Preseason Cuts: Trey Johnson, Horace Richardson, Linden Stephens

 Harris is one of the best and sometimes underrated cornerbacks in the league.
-Jackson and Callahan were signed this past offseason and should provide some nice cover skills to complement Harris, with Jackson starting opposite of him.
+Jackson and Callahan have signed this past offseason and should provide some nice cover skills to complement Harris, with Jackson starting opposite of him.

 Yiadom and Holder are young corners who could contribute down the line.
 Bausby spent some time in Chicago while Fangio was the Defensive Coordinator, which gives him an advantage in making the roster.

 - Backups: Will Parks, Shamarko Thomas, Trey Marshall